DimonTheGood/cppkernel/README.md

 - **Basic kernel library.** Freestanding implementations of `memset`, `memcpy`, `memmove`, `memcmp`, `strlen` — no libc dependency.
 - **Custom GDT.** A hand-built Global Descriptor Table (null, kernel code, kernel data — flat memory model), replacing GRUB's temporary one, loaded via `lgdt` with a proper segment register reload (`ljmp` + `mov`).
 - **Custom IDT — full 256-entry table.** All 32 CPU exception vectors wired up through generated ASM stubs (error-code and no-error-code variants) funneling into a single common dispatcher, which decodes the vector number off the stack and calls into a C++ handler.
 Remaining 224 vectors filled with a default handler so the table has no gaps.
 Verified live against a real division-by-zero fault (no more silent triple faults / QEMU resets on unhandled exceptions).
+- **PIC remap + PIT timer.** The 8259 PIC is remapped so hardware IRQs land on vectors 32–47, clear of CPU exceptions.
+The PIT (channel 0) is programmed for a steady 100 Hz tick, wired into the IDT dispatcher on IRQ0 (vector 32) with proper End-Of-Interrupt handling — confirmed by a continuous, uninterrupted tick counter in the serial log.

 ## Build & run